natenka/pyneng-book-en/docs/source/about.rst

 About book
 -------

-In nutshell, this book is like CCNA but for python.
 From the one hand, book is basic enough so everyone can handle it, from the other hand, book covers all main topics which allow you to develop skill independently in the future.
 Python deep dive is not a goal of this book.
 The goal is to explain Python basics in plain language and provide understanding of necessary tools for